FromDoppler/unlayer-editor/README.md

 Launches the test runner in the interactive watch mode.\
 See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

+#### `yarn coverage:local`

+Launches the test runner with report coverage in the interactive watch mode.

+You can view the generated report by opening `./coverage/lcov-report/index.html` file in any web browser.

 #### `yarn verify-format`

 Runs some code formatting validations: